 - Thuishaven – This is a daytime party (from 1pm-11pm), happening every Sunday.
 It’s a circus-themed techno party that brings in the best DJs in techno, rain or shine.
 Serious music, hippie vibes, popular party.
 There’s even an arts and crafts table for people to make little party trinkets or paint their faces.
 A must-go for those who like underground parties.

-- Radion – a good 20-30 minute bike ride out southwest, into the proper suburbs of Amsterdam.
+- Radion – a good 20-30 minute bike ride from the city center, out southwest, into the proper suburbs of Amsterdam.
 Went there on Halloween night.
+Was amazing!
+It’s one of the quirkiest venues in Amsterdam, and probably closest to a Berlin club you can find in the city.

 - Marktkantine – Large club with two dance floors.
 Underground vibes.
 Climb up behind the DJ in the main room and you will have a cool view of the crowd, you can also find a secret lounge up top!